BSarmady/DALGenerator/README.md

 1. This free version uses SQL type variables (`SqlString`, `SqlInt32` ...) and nullable variables are not supported (String?,  Int? ...). to pass null to parameters, you can use SqlString.Null, SqlInt32.Null, etc.
 1. Only first recordset will be returned from each procedure, multi recordset procedures will also return `DataTable` (no `Dataset`).
 1. Transactions are not supported.
+1. Only Microsoft SQL Server is supported (There are versions for other databases and other languages too).